SpeedRunTools/twitchsrlirc/README.md

 If you navigate to `index.html#ubercow` it will load the embed for ubercow's twitch and an embeded IRC client that defaults to `#ubercow` on irc.speedrunslive.com.

-## Development and Hosting
+## Installation Guide
-This project uses Bower and Grunt to manage dependencies and help with code.
-These are both NodeJS projects and can be installed through npm.
+This project uses Node, Ruby, Bower and Grunt to help build and compile assets into a static site.
+This makes it easier for me to manage the codebase while still making a clean optimized website.

+To install the website you need Node.JS, npm, Ruby, and the Compass Rubygem.
+I am using Node v0.10.18 and Ruby 1.9.3p392 at the time of writing.
+After you clone the repository, run `npm install` to make sure the node dependencies are up to date.

+Next you need to setup bower, which I use to pull in jQuery and other helpful JS frameworks.
+If you haven't used bower before, you have to install it via npm with `npm install -g bower`.
+Then run `bower` in the root of the repository to download the dependencies.

+Finally it's time to build the site into static files.
+Simply run `grunt` in the root of the repository to compile everything.
+The static site will be put into the `dist` directory.

-Run `grunt` to compile it and `grunt server` to run the development server.
+You can also run `grunt server` to run the development server.
-Once it's compiled, you can host it as a static site on any web server.

 ## SpeedRunTools
 This is a [SpeedRunTools](http://www.speedruntools.com) project.
 An open source community